Did you know that there are instruments all around you?

 Whether it’s a bottle, a coin, or a salt shaker, all of these objects make unique sounds.

-These sounds can be integrated into music.
+These sounds can be integrated into a musical production.

 Step 1.
 Record